AdeAdex/BBN-Game/README.md

 # Big Brother Naija Lucky Game.

 Welcome to the Big Brother Naija Head of House Lucky Game, a delightful and exciting way to determine the head or champion among a group of participants.
-This game was meticulously crafted and developed by Amole Adeolu in the year 2022.
+This game was meticulously crafted and developed by me in the year 2022.

 ## How to Play